giuliacasarini/SecurityDemo/Chapters/ChapterI.md

 Password reset functionality must be implemented securely to prevent unauthorized access.
 This typically involves generating a unique token that is sent to the user’s registered email address.
 Once the user verifies their identity using the token, they can set a new password, which should be hashed and stored securely.<br>
 Implementing secure password reset functionality is crucial to protect user accounts from unauthorized access.<br> The example below outlines the basic steps for generating a password reset token, sending it to the user's registered email, and allowing the user to set a new password.

-First define an entity class to represent a password reset token with necessary attributes.
+1) Define an entity class to represent a password reset associating each token with a specific user and defining an expiration date:
 ```java
 @Entity
 public class PasswordResetToken {